Info.plist file is the main configuration file for iOS apps. You may need to edit it whenever a Capacitor plugin requires new settings or permissions.

 For more information, Apple has provided a guide to Resolving the Privacy-Sensitive Data App Rejection which contains more information on APIs that require usage descriptions.

-Entitlements are used to enable key features that your app may need.
+Capabilities are used to enable key features that your app may need.
 You may need to configure them whenever a Capacitor plugin requires it.

 not configured in

-To add a new entitlement, open your app in Xcode, select the App project and the App target, click Signing & Capabilities in the tab bar, and then click the + Capability button.
+To add a new capability, open your app in Xcode, select the App project and the App target, click Signing & Capabilities in the tab bar, and then click the + Capability button.
 See this article for more information about iOS capabilities.

 You can’t rename the